ANONYMOUS-LEADERS-REWARD-PROTOCOL

 This Operation increases the balance of a Mantle Transaction by the leader reward amount, letting the leader move the funds as desired through the Ledger transaction or another Operation.

-Leaders Reward Calculation
+Leaders Reward

 At the start of epoch N+1, validators aggregate the leaders rewards of epoch N into the leader rewards variable.
 The amount of the reward claimable with a voucher corresponds to a share of the leaders_rewards.
 This share is exactly equal to the total value of rewards divided by the size of the anonymity set of leaders, that is: